 - Have a degree in Chemistry or a related discipline (minimum standard 2:1)

-- Have a PhD in Chemistry or a related discipline
+- Have, or be about to obtain, a PhD in Chemistry or a related discipline.

-- At least three years research experience involving physical organic chemistry, synthetic organic chemistry, or related disciplines.
+- At least 3 years relevant research experience of physical organic or synthetic organic chemistry

 - A track record of mechanistic analysis in homogeneous catalysis or organic chemistry.

 - Ability to apply core analytical techniques (1D/2D NMR, MS, IR, HPLC)

 Please note the above are not an exhaustive list.
 For further information about the role including the essential and desirable criteria, click on the 'Candidate Information' link below.

 This post is available until 30 September 2024.
 Fixed term contract posts are available for the stated period in the first instance but in particular circumstances may be renewed or made permanent subject to availability of funding.

 At Queen’s our people are at the heart of everything we do.
 As a staff member you will become part of a vibrant organisational culture, with the opportunity to achieve your full potential and enhance your career through a continuous focus on learning and development.

 Queen’s University is committed to promoting equality of opportunity to all.
 We have created an inclusive culture by establishing staff networks such as iRise (Race) and PRISM (LGBTQ+) which help us progress equality.